 - Your VPN app lets you select a server anywhere in the world where your VPN service has servers.
 NordVPN, for example, has servers in 59 different countries (in some, you can also select the city).

 - When you connect to the server you’ve selected, your app will form an encrypted tunnel around all of the traffic coming from your device.
 That tunnel will lead straight to your selected server, which will decrypt your traffic and send it to its final destination.
 However, your IP address – which helps determine your location and identity – will now be that of the server.
 Yours will be hidden from the world.

 - That’s it – anyone using your IP address to discover your location will now see your location as the location of the server.
 You can still use the app as your VPN changer to switch servers to new locations whenever you want.
 To check if your VPN location changer is working, you can see your online location here.

 Why use a VPN IP changer?

-There are many ways to take advantage of an IP location changer.
+Anyone who knows your public IP can find out a lot about you with just a simple IP lookup.
+So, there are many ways to take advantage of an IP location changer.